-As the competition is getting higher in workplaces, communication becomes a turning part of anyone’s life, especially, if he/she is serious about his work.
-Although communication is something that doesn’t come in one day or even in a weak, communication develops day by day.
+As the competition is getting higher in workplaces, communication becomes a turning part of anyone’s life, especially, if he/she is serious about work.
+Although communication is something that doesn’t come in one day or even in a weak, but it develops day by day.

-Therefore, you need to consider it as an educational part; there are hundreds of books available on the market.
+Therefore, you need to consider it as an educational process; there are hundreds of books available on the market.